omoshiro-game/omoshiro-game.github.io/src/pages/en/menu_game_capture/yashiyu4_system.md

     url: /menu_game_capture/#LOY4
   - name: Legend of Yashiyu 4 Mechanism for 2nd Playthrough and Beyond
     url: /menu_game_capture/yashiyu4_system/
+description: Mechanism for 2nd Playthrough for the free RPG "Legend of Yashiyu 4".
 ---

 ## "Legend of Yashiyu 4" Mechanism for 2nd Playthrough and Beyond